 Torri joined Watsi on January 13th, 2017.
 Five years ago, Torri joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Torri's most recent donation supported Malachi, a 5-year-old and future doctor from Kenya, to fund surgery on his legs so he can grow up active and healthy.
+Torri's most recent donation supported Primer, a 50-year-old farmer from Haiti, to fund cardiac surgery to replace his damaged heart valve.

 Malachi is a 5-year-old preschooler and the only son of a single mum.
 Their family hails from Nakuru County in Kenya.
 His mother is currently sick, and his family is being taken care of by his grandmother.
 Malachi's grandmother does small jobs, such as farming, washing, and weeding in their neighbor’s farms.
 She does this on a day-to-day basis in order to support the family.
 Malachi suffers from a condition known as lower limb deficiency.
 This hinders him from walking straight and squatting, which also impacts his self-esteem.
 Fortunately, Malachi was able to travel to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform surgery on May 9th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,286 to fund Malachi's treatment, which will help him to be able to walk, engage in school, and play.
 His family also hopes this will boost his self-esteem.
 “I want to become a doctor so that I help other sick people and my mum,” Malachi says.